isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-cats/index.md

 Flea prevention is crucial, especially in warmer climates like Arizona or Florida.
 Fleas not only cause discomfort but can also carry diseases such as Bartonellosis and cause allergic reactions in cats.

-Below, we review the [best](https://pestpolicy.com/best-flea-collar-for-dogs/) cat flea treatments, highlighting their benefits, ease of use, and effectiveness.
+Below, we review the [best](https://pestpolicy.com/best-flea-collar-for-dogs/)cat flea treatments, highlighting their benefits, ease of use, and effectiveness.
 Related: [Cat flea drops](https://pestpolicy.com/best-flea-drops-for-cats/).

 ##  Top Flea Treatments for Cats